Terms

 • pointer

 You can also use int and float as a lowtype.
-These are just syntax sugar for int64 and float64, respectively.
+These are just syntactic sugar for int64 and float64, respectively.

 magic store(lowtype, value, address) stores a value value to address.
 This is the same as store in LLVM.